 Who did they think they were kidding?

 Unanswered questions abound though.
-Why does the film start in 1944 when in reality that was the year the Home Guard ceased activity anyway?
-Why is one group of characters shown in fox hunting regalia, when hunting never occurred during the war?
+Why does the film start in 1944 when in reality that was the year the Home Guard ceased activity?
+Why is one group of characters shown in full fox-hunting regalia, when hunting never occurred during the Second World War?
 Why does the plot hinge on a civilian telephone call to occupied Paris, an impossibility at the time?
-Why does Jones suddenly start making a fairly deep philosophical point on one occasion?
+Why does the usually uneducated Jones suddenly start making a fairly deep philosophical point on one occasion?
 Why is Wilson suddenly revealed as an ex-university don?

-This isn’t a disaster and is certainly respectful to the memory of the series.
-But forty years on from the end of the series, one wonders if even despite its surprisingly strong box office (mostly, like the Brexit result, due to older audiences) if this will be our final visit to Walmington-on-Sea.
+This isn’t a disaster and is certainly respectful to the memory of ‘Dad’s Army’.
+But forty years on from the end of the series, one wonders if even despite its surprisingly strong box office (mostly, like the recent Brexit result, attributable to older audiences) if this will be our final visit to Walmington-on-Sea.

 Director: Oliver Parker.
 Cast: Toby Jones, Catherine Zeta Jones, Bill Nighy, Bill Paterson, Michael Gambon, Daniel Mays, Felicity Montagu, Alison Steadman, Sarah Lancashire